 Within an hour, “B” Company had already suffered fifty percent casualties.
 It is no wonder that B Company survivor Jim Wilkins’ remembers D-Day as “the longest day.”

 Jim Wilkins’ managed to survive storming Nan White Beach despite suffering a broken leg and being shot in the side.
-Check out his full account of his D-Day experience, visit Queen's Own Rifles Museum.
+Check out Jim’s full account of D-Day HERE.